aalexanderhaw/From_warmth_to_worry/README.md

 # From warmth to worry

 This repository contains the data and R code required to reproduce the results presented in the manuscript titled "From warmth to worry: Heating behaviours and energy deprivation during the 2022 energy crisis".
-The paper has been submitted to Energy Policy on 25 June 2025.
+The paper has been submitted to Energy and Buildings on 13 August 2025.

 This research benefitted from funding by the European Union's Horizon 2020 Framework Programme under the project <a href="fulfill-sufficiency.eu">FULFILL</a> - Fundamental decarbonisation through sufficiency by lifestyle changes  (Grant agreement ID 101003656).